 Employee Travel: Work-related travel shall, to the extent practical, should be kept to a minimum and limited to only critical needs.
 Although of value, mainland travel for professional development activities will not be approved.
 Use of teleconferencing and participation in webinars in place of travel is encouraged.

-Non-HIDOE Travel: On October 13, 2020, Governor David Ige signed a 14th Proclamation related to the State’s COVID-19 emergency.
-Based on his guidance, beginning October 15, 2020, a Pre-Travel Testing Program will allow travelers an alternative to the state’s current 14-day mandatory self-quarantine.
+Non-HIDOE Travel: On December 16, 2020, Governor David Ige signed a 17th Proclamation related to the State’s COVID-19 emergency.
+Based on his guidance, the state’s mandatory self-quarantine period for travelers entering the state and traveling counties is reduced from 14 to 10 days.
+A Pre-Travel Testing Program still allows travelers an alternative to the state’s mandatory self-quarantine.

-All HIDOE employees and public school students will need to comply with their particular county’s quarantine guidelines to avoid a mandatory 14-day quarantine in order to be able to return to work or school.
-Click here to view the October 15, 2020 memo.
+All HIDOE employees and public school students will need to comply with their particular county’s quarantine guidelines to avoid a mandatory self-quarantine in order to be able to return to work or school.

 HIDOE is collaborating with the Hawaii High School Athletic Association, and various athletic leagues (Big Island Interscholastic Federation, Kauai Interscholastic Association, Maui Interscholastic League, and the Oahu Interscholastic Association) to establish requirements for restarting high school athletics.
 The requirements will incorporate National Federation of State High School Associations guidelines that were developed with guidance from the CDC.
 Separate HIDOE practice guidelines for high schools will assist with the restart of athletics.
 Guidelines will adhere to state and county declarations and health and safety guidelines.